lcsmarlon98/first-app-angular/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Environment Configuration

+Before running the project, it will be necessary to create the **environment.ts** file inside the folder `src/app/environments/`.
+There is an example file named **environment.example** that contains an object with the environment variables.
+You can copy this file to create your environment.ts file and customize the necessary environment-specific configurations.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.